kaotickreeations/Casino-Revenue-Dashboard-Insights-Forecasts-and-Trends/README.md

 Revenue Stabilization: The dashboard forecasts stabilization at approximately $5M/month in later periods, indicating reliable revenue expectations.

-Trends Across Licensees: When filtered by licensee, the dashboard offers granular insights into individual contributors to revenue.

 Interactive Exploration: Filters for Month Ending, Fiscal Year, and Licensee enable dynamic analysis, helping users identify high-performance periods and outliers.

 Visual Clarity: The use of dual-axis line charts with bold colors ensures an intuitive understanding of actual vs forecasted data.